-With the recent snow falls and severe cold temperatures to hit the country, our joints tend to suffer more than usual!
+With the recent snowfalls and severely cold temperatures to hit the country, our joints tend to suffer more than usual!

-Layering up to keep the bodies heat in when the weather is cold is important especially when temperatures shift dramatically throughout the day.
+Layering up to keep the bodies heat in when the weather is cold is important, especially when temperatures shift dramatically throughout the day.
 Putting on extra pairs of gloves and peeling off one by one as needed will keep the hands warm and moving, also extra pairs of socks to keep the feet warm.
-If you suffer from aching knees or wrists, cut the end off an old pair of socks and place over the wrists or knees as a extra layer of warmth
+If you suffer from aching knees or wrists, cut the end off an old pair of socks and place over the wrists or knees as an extra layer of warmth.

 We all know that soaking in a nice bath helps ease the aches and pains in our bodies.
 The warming effect from the water allows muscles to move more freely and they are less likely to stiffen up.
-Swimming in a heated pool also has great benefits to soothing the muscle and joints, not only will the warm water help ease them its is also great exercise for keeping them moving.
+Even if you just have a foot or bath soak, it can help warm up those joints.
+Swimming in a heated pool also has great benefits to soothing the muscle and joints, not only will the warm water help ease them it is also a great exercise for keeping them moving.

 3. Exercise Inside

-A lot of people tend to associate exercise with being an outdoor activity, however this is not the case.
-There are many exercises we can do from the comfort of our own home and its doesn’t have to be timely or intense.
+A lot of people tend to associate exercise with being an outdoor activity, however, this is not the case.
+There are many exercises we can do from the comfort of our own home and it doesn’t have to be timely or intense.
 Keeping our bodies moving during cold weather will not only keep us fit it will also help with blood circulation and keeping ourselves warm.

 Plan your own indoor exercises routine and keep the body moving.

 When we think of cold weather and keeping ourselves warm with fluids we think of hot chocolate with all the trimmings and a glass or two of a warming tipple.